 These tragedies are a uniquely American phenomenon, and they hit at the very heart of home and community — our ability to gather with friends and celebrate in public places.
 They disrupt our family outings, our back-to-school shopping, a leisurely afternoon at the movies, a respite from the heat.

 When I heard the news of these attacks, I felt a sudden aversion to open spaces.
 I didn’t want to venture out.
-Instead I spent the morning, feeling lost and helpless, wondering what we could to do to set things right.
+Instead, I spent the morning curled up in bed, feeling lost and helpless, wondering what we could do to set things right.

-The poet Wendell Berry advises that when human events grow too much to bear, we return to the comforts of nature.
+The poet Wendell Berry advises that in the face of collective despair, we return to the comforts of home and the solace of nature.
 In one of his best-known poems, The Peace of Wild Things, he reminds us of this haven.

-In difficult times, our first impulse may be to take to the streets in protest and join the clamor of the crowd, yet Berry argues that we first need a quiet place to be still and collect ourselves.
+In difficult times, our first impulse may be to take to the streets and join the clamor of the crowd, yet Berry argues that for an informed and balanced activism, we first need a quiet place to be still and collect ourselves.